Rubber Band Ligation for Hemorrhoids Treatment in NYC

 Schedule a Consultation

 If you believe you are suffering from hemorrhoids and may need band ligation treatment, the first step is to consult with a skilled NYC gastroenterologist.
 Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology physicians, with extensive experience in digestive disease diagnosis and treatment.
-Contact us today at (212) 979-3237 to learn more about our GI services and treatments.
+Call today at (212) 979-3237 to learn more about our GI services and treatments.
 You can also fill out the Appointment Request Form on this page.
 Our practice looks forward to serving you!